dannyshaw/keystone-multilingual/README.md

 * Declarative route generation with a simple structure allowing for the definition of both static (template only) and dynamic (db model) driven routes.
 * Shared or language-suffixed template per route
-* A TranslatableModel that include language and translation fields by default allowing selection of an alternative translation id object of the same model
+* An updated `keystone.List` that include language and translation fields by default allowing selection of an alternative translation id object of the same model
 * Middleware to determine redirection to localised route naming
 * Langauge detection from url